Department: Clinical Science and Services

 Research Groups: Musculoskeletal Biology

-Jay graduated from Queen Elizabeth College, University of London with a BSc Honours degree in Biochemistry and Physiology and then gained a PhD in 1984 in Molecular Biology at Queen Elizabeth College (Kings College London).
-He took up a postdoctoral position Professor Tim Hardingham in the Department of Biochemistry at the Kennedy Institute of Rheumatology in London to pursue interests in the molecular changes in articular cartilage with ageing and in osteoarthritis, and the cloning and sequencing of a number of extracellular matrix proteins.
+Jay graduated from Queen Elizabeth College University of London with a BSc Joint Honours degree in Biochemistry and Physiology and then gained a PhD in 1984 in Molecular Biology at Queen Elizabeth College (Kings College London).
+He took up a postdoctoral position with Professor Tim Hardingham in the Department of Biochemistry at the Kennedy Institute of Rheumatology (London) to pursue interests in the molecular changes in articular cartilage with ageing and in osteoarthritis, and the cloning and sequencing of a number of extracellular matrix proteins.

-He holds an Honorary Senior Lectureship at University College London.
-He is a member of a number of national societies including the British Society for Matrix Biology where he has previously served as a Committee and Board Member, the Tissue and Cell Engineering Society and the British Society for Cell Biology.
-He is an Editorial Board Member of the Open Geriatric Medicine Journal.
-He also acts as a Consultant to Industry and academic Institutions in the area of genetic modified organisms (GMOs) and related health and safety aspects.
+Jay holds an Honorary Senior Lectureship at University College London at the Institute of Orthopaedics and Musculoskeletal Science and in the Department of Chemistry.
+He is a member of a number of national societies including the British Society for Matrix Biology where he has previously served as a Committee and Board Member and honorary treasurer, the Tissue and Cell Engineering Society and the British Society for Cell Biology.
+He recently worked as an Associate Editor for Cytometry Part A to edit a special issue of the Journal on Stem Cells across Species.
+He serves on the research review panel of Versus Arthritis (previously known as Arthritis Research UK).
+He has served on a number of scientific journal editorial panels and currently is an editorial board member of Nature Scientific Reports.
+He also acts as a consultant to industry and academic Institutions in the area of genetic modified organisms (GMOs).

-His research in osteoarthritis has concentrated on the disease in man and has recently been investigating the potential of Raman spectroscopy to assess molecular alterations of the cartilage in very early disease prior to signs of erosion.
-This work has led to Jay leading a pilot clinical trial in which the successfully technology was applied via minimally invasive surgery in the knees of osteoarthritis patients.
-Together with collaborators at University College London and Charing Cross Hospital, Imperial College, this technology is now being taken forward for further technological and commercial development.
+His current research on cartilage is developing spectroscopic approaches for minimally invasive method of assessing early cartilage degeneration that is seen with osteoarthritis.
+This patented approach to assess molecular alterations of the cartilage in very early disease prior to signs of erosion has led to Jay leading a proof-of-concept test of the successfully first-in-man use of the technology via minimally invasive surgery in the knees of osteoarthritis patients.
+Together with collaborators at University College London this technology is being taken forward for further technological and commercial development.

 Dutton LC, Church SAV, Hodgkiss-Geere H, Catchpole B, Huggins A, Dudhia J, Connolly DJ: Cryopreservation of canine cardiosphere-derived cells: Implications for clinical application.
 Cytometry A 2018, 93(1):115-124.